CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging

 Classical backprojection algorithms, which exploit the adjoint operator \( \adjphysopmatdef \), may be used to address such an inverse problem.
 Using~\cref{eq:physical-operator}, one can express the adjoint operation for all receivers in the continuous domain as~\cite{Besson_TCI_2019}

-which is an instance of the well-known \gls{das} algorithm, where \( \sirapproxtx \) and \( \sirapproxrx \) can be interpreted as weighting functions.
+which is an instance of the well-known \gls{das} algorithm, where \( \sirapproxtx \) and \( \sirapproxrx \) can be interpreted as weighting functions (sometimes referred to as apodization functions).
 As the resulting \gls{rf} image \( \trfapprox_{\txsubscript} \) is obtained from a single insonification (transmitter), it usually suffers from strong diffraction artifacts.
-To improve the resulting image quality, it is common to coherently average multiple (low-quality) \gls{rf} images reconstructed using \gls{das}-based algorithms from measurements acquired by insonifying the medium of interest differently, for instance using steered \glspl{pw} or \glspl{dw} in a process called coherent compounding~\cite{Tanter_UFFC_2002}, or using \gls{sa} imaging~\cite{Jensen_ULTRAS_2006}.
+To improve the image quality, it is common to average coherently multiple (low-quality) \gls{rf} images reconstructed from different insonifications, for instance using steered \glspl{pw} or \glspl{dw} in a process called coherent compounding~\cite{Tanter_UFFC_2002}, or using \gls{sa} imaging~\cite{Jensen_ULTRAS_2006}.